Graduate Admission Requirements and Process

 - Effective October 1, 2015, the following are REQUIRED items that must be uploaded online as part of the Graduate School Application:

 Statement of intent.
 The statement of intent is used to decide who will review your application for admission and whether Penn State Architectural Engineering is a good match for you.
 The statement of intent is also considered in funding decisions.
 The statement should clearly identify one of the four option areas (Construction, Lighting/electrical, Mechanical, or Structural) as your primary areas of focus.

 Resume.
 Applicants are encouraged to include: Education, Research Experience, Professional Experience, Military Experience, Publications, Conference Attendance, Honors/Awards/Scholarships, Professional Society Memberships, Leadership Roles.

-GRE Scores for M.S. and Ph.D. applicants only: Scores from the Graduate Record Examination Aptitude Test (GRE), or from a comparable substitute examination accepted by the AE department and authorized by the Dean of the Graduate School, are required for admission.
+GRE Scores for M.S. and Ph.D. applicants only: Official scores from the Graduate Record Examination Aptitude Test (GRE), or from a comparable substitute examination accepted by the AE department and authorized by the Dean of the Graduate School, are required for admission.
 In special circumstances, a student may be admitted provisionally for graduate study without these scores.
 The department has no established minimum GRE score for applicants.